convoyinc/graphql-client-benchmarks/README.md

 ## Examples

 The benchmarking suite is set up to support many example queries and responses.
 If you have some you'd like to add to the suite, you can add them to the [`examples`](./examples) folder, following the same structure.
 They'll automatically be pulled into the benchmarking suite.
+Before running the benchamrking suite with `yarn dev` make sure to run `yarn compile-artifacts` which takes care about compiling your newly added queries for Relay (This step is also automatically executed when you run `yarn compile`).

 ## Environments